noahrubin989/Image-Captioning/README.md

 ## Example output

-Suppose there are three images in an `images` folder; 'street.jpg', 'person.jpg', 'building.jpg'
+Suppose there are three images in an `images` folder; 'street.jpg', 'person.jpg', 'building.jpg'.
+The output would be as follows.

 **Image**: street.jpg